 4. If you are intending to invest in a private company/ies:

 - An acknowledgement that the applicant has assessed the offer and intends to pursue it.
-Here is an example acknowledgement (DOC, 34.5 KB) which shows what is required.
-The name of the private company must be stated both in DIBP’s EOI and the online state nomination application.
+See an example acknowledgement (DOC, 34.5 KB) which shows what is required.

 Step 3.
 If the application is successful in attracting state nomination